1upvc/landj-starter-gatsby-cms/src/pages/about/index.md

 ![family](/img/family.jpg)

 ### Food Operations
 L&J Family Foods is a 1UP Ventures (1UPVC) company brand.
 Operations are based out of the State of Virginia in the United States of America.
 The brand conception of L&J Family Foods was established in 2018.
 The company is fully permitted by Fairfax County and the great State of Virginia.
-Operations are currently located at 2305 Malraux Drive Vienna, VA 22182.
+Operations are currently located in Vienna, VA.

 All Rights Reserved ©2019.

 ### Local & State partners
 We proudly collaborate with a set of local and state partners who continuously contribute to our success.
 These include the following:

 Virginia Department of Agriculture & Safety - [Page](https://www.vdacs.virginia.gov/)

 Virginia's Finest Program - [Page](http://www.vdacs.virginia.gov/vafinest.com/)